ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

        { t("Hello, world!") }
      ),

-     -- If you want to return multiple snippets from the same file, use one -- `return` statement per file and return a table of Lua snippets. require("luasnip").snippet(
+     -- To return multiple snippets, use one `return` statement per snippet file -- and return a table of Lua snippets. require("luasnip").snippet(
        { trig = "foo" },
        { t("Another snippet.") }